Orson Welles: Chimes at Midnight

 In 1967, Welles began directing The Deep, based on the novel Dead Calm by Charles Williams and filmed off the shore of Yugoslavia.
-The cast included Jeanne Moreau, Laurence Harvey and Kodar.
+The cast included Moreau, Kodar and Laurence Harvey.
 Personally financed by Welles and Kodar, they could not obtain the funds to complete the project, and it was abandoned a few years later after the death of Harvey.
 The surviving footage was eventually edited and released by the Filmmuseum München.
-In 1968 Welles began filming a TV special for CBS under the title Orson's Bag, combining travelogue, comedy skits and a condensation of Shakespeare's play The Merchant of Venice with Welles as Shylock.
-In 1969 Welles called again the Film Editor Frederick Muller to work with him re-editing the material and they set up cutting rooms at the Safa Palatino Studios in Rome.
+In 1968 Welles began filming a TV special for CBS under the title Orson's Bag, combining travelogue, comedy skits and a condensation of Shakespeare's The Merchant of Venice with Welles as Shylock.
+In 1969 Welles asked editor Frederick Muller to work with him re-editing the material and they set up cutting rooms at the Safa Palatino Studios in Rome.
 Funding for the show sent by CBS to Welles in Switzerland was seized by the IRS.
 Without funding, the show was not completed.
 The surviving film clips portions were eventually released by the Filmmuseum München.

 In 1969, Welles authorized the use of his name for a cinema in Cambridge, Massachusetts.
 The Orson Welles Cinema remained in operation until 1986, with Welles making a personal appearance there in 1977.
 Also in 1969, he played a supporting role in John Huston's The Kremlin Letter.
-Drawn by the numerous offers he received to work in television and films, and upset by a tabloid scandal reporting his affair with Kodar, Welles abandoned the editing of Don Quixote and moved back to America in 1970.
+Drawn by the offers he received to work in television and films, and upset by a tabloid scandal reporting his affair with Kodar, Welles abandoned the editing of Don Quixote and moved back to America in 1970.

 Later career (1970–1985)

 Welles returned to Hollywood, where he continued to self-finance his film and television projects.
-While offers to act, narrate and host continued, Welles also found himself in great demand on television talk shows.
-He made frequent appearances for Dick Cavett, Johnny Carson, Dean Martin and Merv Griffin.

-Welles's primary focus during his final years was The Other Side of the Wind, a project that was filmed intermittently between 1970 and 1976.
+While offers to act, narrate and host continued, Welles found himself in demand on talk shows.
+In 1967, he played Le Chiffre in the James Bond spoof Casino Royale.
+Due to a feud between Welles and co-star Peter Sellers, the two refused to be on set with each other, meaning their scenes had to be shot separately with body stand-ins.
+Welles made appearances for Dick Cavett, Johnny Carson, Dean Martin, Jackie Gleason and Merv Griffin.
+Welles's focus during his final years was The Other Side of the Wind, a project that was filmed intermittently between 1970–76.
 Co-written by Welles and Oja Kodar, it is the story of an aging film director (John Huston) looking for funds to complete his final film.
 The cast includes Peter Bogdanovich, Susan Strasberg, Norman Foster, Edmond O'Brien, Cameron Mitchell and Dennis Hopper.
-Financed by Iranian backers, ownership of the film fell into a legal quagmire after the Shah of Iran was deposed.
-The legal disputes kept the film in its unfinished state until early 2017 and it was finally released in November 2018.
+Financed by Iranian backers, ownership fell into a legal quagmire after the Shah of Iran was deposed.
+The legal disputes kept the film in its unfinished state until 2017 and it was finally released in 2018.